rpsft/etlbox/ETLBoxDocu/articles/examples/example_logging.md

 CreateLogTablesTask.CreateLog();
 ```

-This will create two tables (etl.Log and etl.LoadProcess) and some stored procedures to acess these tables.
+This will create two tables (etl.Log and etl.LoadProcess) and some stored procedures to access these tables.

 ## LoadProcess table